 Invasive status was also a contributing factor to the number of operations.
 A smaller proportion of patients with non-invasive cancers did not have surgery (8% compared with 20% of invasive cancers) and a higher proportion with non-invasive cancers known to have had surgery had repeat operations (29% compared with 20% of invasive cancers).
-These results are consistent with data from the NHSBSP audit of screen-detected breast cancers which indicate that the inability to get a non-operative diagnosis (which is more common for operation compared with 73% of patients with a symptomatic breast cancer.
+These results are consistent with data from the NHSBSP audit of screen-detected breast cancers which indicate that the inability to get a non-operative diagnosis (which is more common for non-invasive cancers), or an inaccurate diagnosis (e.g. a non-invasive core biopsy which is found to be invasive after surgery) result in patients having more than one operation22.